opensearch-project/ml-commons/docs/tutorials/aws/semantic_search_with_cohere_embedding_model.md

 Note: You should replace the placeholders with prefix `your_` with your own value

+Cohere embedding model also available on Bedrock.
+You can use same steps of [semantic_search_with_cohere_embedding_model.md](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/tutorials/aws/semantic_search_with_bedrock_titan_embedding_model.md) to use Bedrock Cohere embedding model.

 # Steps

 ## 0. Create OpenSearch cluster